The Horse: Online Course

 - Non-degree seeking students: Click on the following link Registration Instructions-Year_2017 for detailed instructions on how to register for the class

 (AFTER you read the above registration instructions, please fill out the Course Application to begin the process to enroll in the class)

-If you are interested in taking this course for semesters beyond Summer of 2017, please fill out the Course Interest Form.
+If you are interested in taking this course for semesters beyond Fall of 2017, please fill out the Course Interest Form.

 For a complete list of critical dates for registration, please visit the following URL:

 Testimonials about “The Horse” course